neutralvibes/pi2s3/README.md

 ```

 As a week of backups progresses, snapshot files and their listings will also be added to this view.

+>You may notice a file ending with `.apt_installed.lst` in my example.
+This a list of items installed by `apt` on the system at the time.
+Enabling/disabling the creation of this file is available in the config file.

 The full path to these files can of course be viewed by using `s3cmd ls s3://full-path`